The skincare industry is known for personalised customer experiences ranging from skin diagnosis to bespoke treatments.

 Aligning with market research, in-store consultation is now being replaced with technological solutions to improvise facial analysis and skin health diagnosis.

 In the digital skincare journey, brands can now track consumer interest, provide personalised product information, encourage virtual try-on, all of which contribute to influencing purchase intentions.

-Using AI and AR tools, this track has now become customisable to fulfill consumer needs on every touchpoint, further building brand loyalty to induce repeated sales.
+Using AI and AR tools, this track has now become customisable to satisfy consumer needs on every touchpoint, further building brand loyalty to drive repeated sales.